alicevision/popsift/AI_DEVELOPMENT_GUIDE.md

   - Use **C++17**.
 Prefer `constexpr`, `auto` and `enum class`.
   - Use range-based for loops on the host side.
   - Use smart pointers (`std::unique_ptr`, `std::shared_ptr`) on the host side.
+  - Dynamic memory allocation on the device side is strongly discouraged.
   - Never pass smart pointers as parameters to __global__ functions.
+- **Memory Management**:
+  - Use RAII on the host side.
-  - Avoid dynamic memory allocation on the device side.
+  - Avoid all dynamic memory allocation on the device side.
-- **Memory Management**: Use RAII.
-Avoid raw `new`/`delete` except in CUDA contexts where unavoidable.
+  - Understand that reference-counting smart pointers cannot be kept consistent between host and device, and that kernels run asynchronously from host code.
 - **Error Handling**:
   - Use exceptions in host C++ code.
   - In CUDA, check and propagate error codes using helper utilities/macros.
 Never ignore errors.
 - **Namespaces**: Group related functions/classes logically.
 Avoid polluting the global namespace.
 - **Headers**:
   - Keep headers minimal; forward declare instead of including heavy dependencies.
+    However, small helper functions declared `static inline __device__` use several times should be included instead of copying the code.
-  - Each header should be guarded with `#pragma once`.
+  - Each header should be guarded with `#pragma once`. ifndef/endif guards should be used in special circumstances only.
 - **Style**:
   - `snake_case` for variables and functions.
   - `CamelCase` for class and struct names.